How to Use Behavioral Science to Create a Positive Emotional Experience

 2. What Is The Mere Exposure Effect?

-Coined in the 1960s by social psychologist Robert Zajonc, the Mere Exposure effect states when people are familiar with something, they begin to create an emotional bond with it, and therefore prefer it.
+Coined in the 1960s by social psychologist Robert Zajonc, the Mere Exposure Effect says when people are familiar with something, they begin to create an emotional bond with it, and therefore prefer it.
 And given a choice of two options, they’ll prefer the one they’ve been exposed to the most (even if it’s lower quality).

 For example, a 2012 study of the Eurovision song contest discovered an interesting connection.
 The number of times an audience saw a contestant correlated with how many votes the contestant received.